CVSSP/sisec-mus-18-pick-the-best/site/_pages/poster.md

 <div markdown="1">
 ![]({{ site.url }}/images/algo_boxplots.png)
-*Boxplots showing the number of times each algorithm was selected for a given song, normalised by the total number of listeners*
+*Strip and box plots showing the number of times each algorithm was selected for a given song, normalised by the total number of listeners*
 </div>